kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 minor versions.
 If unset, the compatibility version defaults to the `<major.minor>` version of the binary version.

-If the `--compatibility-version` is set to a version outside of the supported version range (N..N-3), the binary will exit and report an invalid flag value error telling the user what versions are allowed.
+If the `--compatibility-version` is set to a version outside of the supported version range (alpha: `1.n`..`1.{n-1}`, beta: `1.n`..`1.{n-3}`), the binary will exit and report an invalid flag value error telling the user what versions are allowed.

-The kubelet is out of scope for this enhancement.
-Note that the kubelet already supports N-3 version skew with the kube-apiserver.
+Adding `--compatibility-version` kubelet is out of scope for this enhancement.
+But we do need to define how kubelet skew behaves when the kube-apiserver has `--compatibility-version` set.
+Our general rule is that we want to define skew using compatibility versions when they are in use.
+So not only must a kubelet version be <= the kube-apiserver binary version, it must also be <= the `--compatibility-version` of the kube-apiserver.

 ### Changes to Feature Gates